menghan-li-fudan/final_docs/source/index.rst

 ===================================================================================================================

 spEnhance is a computational framework for trustworthy super-resolution enhancement in spatial omics data.
-It starts from spot-level spatial transcriptomics (ST) data, paired H&E image and paired or similar single cell reference, and reconstructs fine-grained, trustworthy super-resolution spatial gene expression.
+It starts from spot-level spatial transcriptomics (ST) data, paired H&E image and single cell reference, and reconstructs fine-grained, trustworthy super-resolution spatial gene expression.

 Installation